 The Soviets acted with speed to sever all communication between the Kessel and Königsberg as their troops reached the coast, about 5 miles (8 km) from the city on 15 March.
 The Soviets forced a crossing of the Frisching river in an attack during the night of 17/18 March, further rolling up German defences of the Kessel from the east, and the arrival of better flying weather from 18 March made it possible for the Soviet air forces to undertake an intense aerial bombardment of the 4th Army's positions.

 With almost all communications cut, the German forces in the pocket faced the prospect of either death or being taken prisoner.
 Some higher-grade formations, such as Oberst Georg Seegers’s, then Oberst Helmut Hufenbach’s and finally Generalmajor Erich Walther’s Fallschirmpanzergrenadier Division 2 'Hermann Göring' and Generalmajor Gustav-Adolf von Nostitz-Wallwitz’s 24th Panzerdivision, were evacuated by sea, but others were steadily divided into a series of small pockets along the coast.
-Reports indicated that many German formations and units were now drastically reduced: Generalmajor Georg Haus’s 50th Division, for example, was down to the equivalent of just one regiment, and this was incomplete.
+Reports indicated that many German formations and units were now drastically reduced: Generalmajor Georg Haus’s 50th Division, for example, was down to the equivalent of just one regiment, and even this was incomplete.

 The Soviets took Braunsberg on 20 March, and Heiligenbeil, which covered the landward approach to the small port of Rosenberg, was attacked with incendiary bombs on 22 March and stormed on 25 March, the town being almost wholly destroyed.
 Rosenberg was taken on 26 March, after which the remnants of the 4th Army withdrew onto the Kahlholzer Haken peninsula, where the perimeter was defended by men of General Georg Jauer’s Panzerkorps 'Grossdeutschland' and the 28th Jägerdivision.
 The last evacuations took place on the morning of 29 March from Kahlholz and Balga, where the last remnant of Oberst Helmuth Hufenbach’s 562nd Volksgrenadierdivision was destroyed while serving as the rearguard.